Anjali3920/Cs-KEYWORDS-/README.md

 ```
 http://server_ip:8001/api/v1/namespaces/kubernetes-dashboard/services/http:kubernetes-dashboard:/proxy
 ```
-Run the above command on you browser and in server_ip add you ip address provided by AWS kube7
+# Run the above command on you browser and in server_ip add you ip address provided by AWS
+# diagram

-Installing openstack on VM and creating a VM on it
+# Installing openstack on VM and creating a VM on it
 1. CREATE AN INSTANCE IN AWS AS , WITH OS OF UBUNTU OR WHAT YOU WANT THEN CHANGE SOME SETTINGS TO WORK LIKE TAKING Amozon Machine Image (AMI)
 Instance type